 “We’re going into a precarious situation,” Fauci told Dr. Howard Bauchner, editor of the Journal of the American Medical Association.
 “You get one person who’s asymptomatic and infected, and then all of a sudden, four or five people in that gathering are infected.
 To me, that’s the exact scenario that you’re going to see on Thanksgiving.”

-The CDC says the safest way to celebrate Thanksgiving this year is with only the people you live with, or through a virtual celebration.
+The CDC said the safest way to celebrate Thanksgiving this year is with only the people you live with, or through a virtual celebration.
+The same goes for Christmas.
 The CDC warns that indoor gatherings with poor ventilation are riskier than outdoor parties, and the longer the gathering, the higher your chance of contracting COVID-19.
 Additionally, gatherings with people traveling from different places are riskier than those with only locals.

 A vaccine may become widely available starting in April, according to Fauci.
 Until then, Americans will have to continue taking COVID-19 precautions.
 The U.S. is already seeing a large increase in COVID-19 cases and things could continue to worsen during the holiday season.